Workers compensation procedures

 44. If an employee is required to have a medical examination, reasonable out of pocket expenses relating to their attendance will be reimbursed upon production of original receipts or appropriate documentation.

-Payments in First 13 Weeks
+First 13 weeks

 45. Weekly compensation payments made to an injured employee in respect of any period of total incapacity for work during the first 13 weeks of incapacity are made at 95% of the employee's average weekly earnings.
 Where the employee's current weekly wage rate exceeds the maximum weekly payment as published in the NSW Government Gazette, the maximum weekly payment is payable.